 Prescription drug abuse and the diversion of opioids is a growing concern and has been referred to as an "opioid crisis" in the United States.
 Law enforcement and regulatory agencies may apply policies that seek to limit the availability or use of opioids.
 Such efforts may inhibit our ability to commercialize our products.
 Aggressive enforcement and unfavorable publicity regarding the use or misuse of opioids, including litigation or regulatory activity regarding sales or marketing of opioids, could have a material adverse effect on our business or reputation.
-Furthermore, a number of governmental entities have brought separate lawsuits against various pharmaceutical companies marketing and selling opioid reduce the potential size of the market for OLINVYK, decrease the revenues we are able to generate from its sale and adversely impact external investor perceptions of our business.
+Furthermore, a number of governmental entities have brought separate lawsuits against various pharmaceutical companies marketing and selling opioid pain medications, alleging misleading or otherwise improper promotion of opioid drugs to physicians and consumers.
+These efforts could reduce the potential size of the market for OLINVYK, decrease the revenues we are able to generate from its sale and adversely impact external investor perceptions of our business.